PlutoZhang/Zowe-docs/topics/aboutthisbook.md

 - **TN3270**

-    A limited license Giza plugin that provides a 3270 connection to the mainframe on which the Giza Node Server is running.
+    A limited license Zoe plugin that provides a 3270 connection to the mainframe on which the Zoe Node Server is running.

 - **z/OS Lightweight User Experience**